When Can Babies Have Peanut Butter And Other Allergens?

 When your baby begins solids, you may want to track foods that can trigger an allergic response.
 This way, you can quickly spot the allergenic trigger [7].

-• Immediately - 2 hours of eating food: Include skin (hives, rash, flushed skin) or respiratory symptoms (coughing or wheezing, difficulty breathing) [1].
+• Immediate - 2 hours of eating food: Includes skin issues (hives, rash, flushed skin) or respiratory symptoms (coughing or wheezing, difficulty breathing) [1].
 Cow’s milk, soy, and egg are the most common triggers.

-The Centers for Disease Control and Prevention (CDC) recommends introducing one single-ingredient food at a time and observing any reactions for 3 to 5 days afterwards [8].
+The Centers for Disease Control and Prevention (CDC) recommend introducing one single-ingredient food at a time and observing any reactions for three to five days afterward [8].

 However, this means your baby would take in only five to ten new foods a month, which limits food exposure in a big way.
-Also, a variety of food exposure during the first year helps to avoid picky eating [9].
-You may want to apply the CDC’s 3 to 5 day rule to allergens only.
+We also know that offering a variety of food during the first year helps to avoid picky eating [9].
+Considering this, you may want to apply the CDC’s three to five-day rule to allergens only.
 Work with your pediatrician to come up with the best plan for your baby’s needs.

 What can I do if my baby has been diagnosed with a food allergy?